 A darker hue suit will allow a rounder shaped man to add perceived vertical lines to his aesthetic!
 Courtesy of www.gq.com

-Balancing proportion by adding padding shoulders will naturally make your midsection look slimmer, an important consideration for triangle shaped men.
+Balancing proportion by adding padding shoulders will naturally make your midsection look slimmer, an important consideration for triangular shaped men.
 Practice good posture to help keep your rounded shoulders from drooping lower than their actual position.
 Avoid flashy accessories like belts that draw attention to the width of your waist.
 Instead, put on a watch and choose a wider knot for your tie.
-These accessory hacks will help add more balance.
+These accessory hacks will help add more balance to your body type.

-Avoid “skinny” cut pants.
-A straight flare from your hip to your shoe will bring balance to the bottom half of your body, while anything that hugs your frame will emphasis how slim your legs are in comparison your midsection.
+These shapes should also avoid “skinny” cut pants.
+A straight flare from your hip to your shoe will bring balance to the bottom half of your body, while anything that hugs your frame will emphasize how slim your legs are in comparison your midsection.

 You can make your shoulders appear wider by choosing a spread collar, wide lapels, or a wider tie.
 These slight visual cues create lines of movement that are flattering to your body shape.

 To view The Dark Knot’s range of stunning 3.25” (8.5cm) width ties, that are ideally suited for larger men, please click here!